 Because key fobs use radio signals, RFID is exceptionally difficult to hack, making it one of the most secure ways to lock a door.

-Key cards are another option for security aside from traditional keys.
+Key card access control systems are another option for security aside from traditional keys.
 Most modern key cards use RFID, just like fobs, because they are more secure than magnetic key cards.

 Magnetic key cards are often seen in hotels, and they work by storing data in the magnetic strip.
 This type of key card is easy to copy and can be damaged by magnets or wear and tear.
 Credit cards use this technology, though many are switching to chips because they’re more secure.